ielbadisy/mcstatsim/README.md

 ## Features

   - **No Dependencies**: `mcstatsim` is designed to be lightweight and standalone, requiring no additional packages for its core functionalities, simplifying installation and usage.

   - **Functional programming approach**: Streamlines the process of setting up and running simulations.

   - **Parallel execution**: Leverages multiple cores to speed up the execution of simulations.

   - **Structured output**: Returns simulation results in a dataframe, facilitating quick analysis and visualization.

 ## Limitations

   - **Parallel processing mode**: `mcstatsim` utilizes parallel processing in *multicore mode*, which is only available on macOS and Linux-based distributions.
 Users on Windows may experience reduced performance or need to adjust for single-threaded execution.

 ## Contributing

-Contributions to `mcstatsim` are welcome!
+Contributions to `mcstatsim` are welcome\!
 Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to make contributions.